Samland-Gov/legislation-old/laws/road_laws/samland_road_markings_signs_and_traffic_signals_code.md

 #### 2.2.2.
 Solid White Line

 Description: A solid white line indicates the edge of the road or the boundary of a specific lane.
 Do not cross this line, except in emergencies or when directed by a traffic authority.
+Roads which already have a clear visual or physical boundary do not require the edge line but they can have one.
 Image: [Insert image location]

 #### 2.2.3.
 Lane Arrow